interactafraz/anystate/README.md

     index.php?set=currentTemp&content=26

 > Sanitization is not performed on GET requests.
 So special characters should be escaped before sending them to AnyState.
+Numbers will be converted to int/float variables automatically.

 ### Save data - POST
 AnyState expects POST data in the following JSON format: